Getting Started with OpenAVC

 - Log.
 Real-time system log and state changes.

 Click Devices in the sidebar.
-You’ll see the PJLink projector.
-Since the simulator is running locally, the device should connect automatically and show a green indicator.
-Click it to see its live state (power, input, lamp hours) and test commands.
+You’ll see the devices from the starter project.
+With the simulator running, they should connect automatically and show green indicators.
+Click a device to see its live state (power, input, lamp hours) and test commands.

 In the Device View, select the projector and use the command testing panel.
 Choose “power_on” and click Send.
 Watch the state update in real-time.